How do I rescue an overwritten wallet?

 - Just tap on the secret phrase you want to restore, then again check your surroundings and tap Restore.

-In step 5 above, you would have noticed down the bottom it said Manage Backup History.
+In step 5 above, you may have noticed at the bottom of the screen it said Manage Backup History.

 Here you can choose how long your Exodus wallet will store an old secret phrase for you, the default is to keep your old secret phrases forever, but you can choose to have your wallet automatically delete old secret phrases after 1 month, 3 months, or 6 months.